soham2008xyz/pc-google-analytics/readme.txt

 == Description ==

-Enables Google Analytics for your site.
+Enables Google Analytics on your website.